G4l43r/lpthw-cn/intro.rst

 As you study this book, and continue with programming, remember that anything worth doing is difficult at first.
-Maybe you are the kind of person who is afraid of failure so you give up right away at the first sign of difficulty.
+Maybe you are the kind of person who is afraid of failure so you give up at the first sign of difficulty.
 Maybe you never learned self-discipline so you can't do anything that's "boring".
 Maybe you were told that you are "gifted" so you never attempt anything that might make you seem stupid or not a prodigy.
 Maybe you are competitive and unfairly compare yourself to someone like me who's been programming for 20+ years.

 Whatever your reason for wanting to quit, *keep at it*.
-Force yourself to keep going.
-If you run into an Extra Credit you can't do, or a lesson you just don't get, then skip it and come back to it later.
+Force yourself.
+If you run into an Extra Credit you can't do, or a lesson you just do not understand, then skip it and come back to it later.
 Just keep going because with programming there's this very odd thing that happens.

 At first, you will not understand anything.
 It'll be weird, just like with learning any human language.
 You will struggle with words, and not know what